MartinLXXX6/Windows-UI-Changer/README.md

 Features Available:
 - Customization of taskbar icons (Volume, Notificacion Centre, Clock etc).
 (Win10 only)
 - View all startmenu and taskbar shortcuts and customize them.
-- Remove/add windows animations.
+- Remove/add advanced animations.
 - Enable 3D objects folder in File Explorer.
-- Enable/disable windows 10 context menu.
+- Enable/disable Windows 10 context menu.
 (Win11 only)
 - Apply custom taskbar presets.

 Note: All of these are registry changes, making them reversible features and not using third party software.
 Enjoy